 Purely Aesthetic or Cosmetic surgery is never eligible for a rebate from Medicare or your private health insurance funds.
-Funds such as BUPA, AIH, Allianz, Australian Unity, HCF, Medibank and others do cover some medically indicated Plastic Surgery procedures such as Septoplasty, Septo/Rhinoplasty, Breathing Difficulties.
+Funds such as BUPA, AIH, Allianz, Australian Unity, HCF, Medibank and others do cover some medically indicated Plastic Surgery procedures such as Septoplasty, Septo/Rhinoplasty and surgery for Breathing Difficulties.
 There are some nose surgeries eligible for a Medicare Item Code and a partial rebate.

-On 1 November 2018, MBS changes impacted medically indicated Plastic Surgery procedures such as rebate criteria for Septoplasty on revision nose surgery, if breathing difficulty or septum problem was created by a previous Rhinoplasty procedure.
+On 1 November 2018, MBS changes impacted medically indicated Plastic Surgery procedures such as the rebate criteria for Septoplasty on revision nose jobs, if breathing difficulty or septum problem was created by a previous Rhinoplasty procedure.
 News: Medicare Item Codes, Definition Changes and Plastic Surgery procedures

 If your medical condition and treatment procedure is eligible for a Medicare Item Code, your Private Health Fund may also provide some hospital coverage rebates for your septoplasty/Rhinoplasty operation.

-You will need to VERIFY Rhinoplasty/Septoplasty surgery coverage or rebate criteria eligibility by speaking directly with your Surgeon and Private Health Fund.
+You will need to VERIFY Rhinoplasty/Septoplasty surgery coverage or rebate criteria eligibility by speaking directly with your Surgeon, Medicare and Private Health Fund.

 - There are also significant Health Insurance industry changes occurring in view of health fund coverage and policy categories being simplified as well as changes to Medicare criteria.